Corsaire/first-audit/README.md

 It's recommended by the protocol to make unlimited allowance to the `AssetProxy` contracts.
 `AssetProxy` allows it's owner to steal all the allowed tokens by adding a new authorized contract.
-This situation is mitigated by the 2-weeks delay on every decision that `ProxyOwner` contract can make.
+This situation is mitigated by the 2-weeks delay on every decision that `AssetProxyOwner` contract can make.
 The problem is that 2-weeks delay logic has been put outside `AssetProxy` contracts which makes it harder to control contracts owner.
-A user needs to constantly keep track on the `AssetProxy` owner and its updates, `secondsTimeLocked`(2-weeks delay can be changed) and all the authorized contracts in order to make sure that tokens are safe.
+In order to make sure that tokens are safe, a user needs to constantly keep track of the `AssetProxy` owner and its updates, `secondsTimeLocked` (2-weeks delay can be changed) and all the authorized contracts.
 This complexity makes it hard to keep track of everything and creates a risk of missing some backdoor in 2-weeks term.
 Also, it takes time for every user to withdraw their allowance and it's possible to spam the network so not everyone will be able to do this in time.